Y3llow45/frontend-task/README.md

 ## Task Description
 Thank you for taking the time to complete this task.
 This task is designed to test your ability to work with unfamiliar code base.
-The task is to implement CRUD pages for managing banners for a CMS system.
+You have to implement CRUD pages for managing banners for a CMS system.

+Please provide a link to a public github repository.
+Time to complete is 4 days.

 #### Clone this repository and implement the following functionalities:
 1. Implement banner creation page.